William Gonson: Personal

 His son Sir David Gonson was a Knight of Malta.
 He was imprisoned in the Tower of London in 1540 and was condemned to death by an Act of Parliament in 1541 for denying the authority of the King in spiritual matters and refusing to recant his Catholic faith.
-He was hanged, drawn and quartered at St. Thomas' Waterings, Southwark on 12 July 1541.
+He was hanged, drawn and quartered at St Thomas' Waterings, Southwark on 12 July 1541.
 Pope Pius XI declared him Blessed on 15 December 1929.

+William Gonson was buried in the church of St Dunstan-in-the-East, under the terms of an agreement made by him with the parson and churchwardens four years previously.